BharathKumarReddy2103/Docker/Optimizing Dockerfiles - Best Practices/README.md

 **Benefits:**

-•	Fewer layers result in smaller images.
+•	Fewer layers result in **smaller images**.

-•	Reduces build time and speeds up deployments.
+•	Reduces **build time** and speeds up deployments.

 ---

 **3. Use Multi-Stage Builds**

-Multi-stage builds help create lean production images by compiling and building dependencies in one stage and copying only necessary artifacts to the final image.
+Multi-stage builds help create **lean production images** by compiling and building dependencies in one stage and copying only necessary artifacts to the final image.

 ✅ **Example: Go Application**